 802.1X802.1X is an IEEE standard for port-based access control.
 It operates at layer 2 and restricts access to a wireless/wired switch port to authenticated users only.
 802.1X uses EAP to facilitate the exchange of user credentials between an eduroam wireless client/supplicant and a back-end authentication server.

 The use of 802.1X is central to eduroam as it allows user credentials to be passed securely between the eduroam user's device and their home IdP server.

 AES (Advanced Encryption Standard)AES is a block cipher which can be used to encrypt wireless data.
-It is believed by many to provide stronger security than TKIP but is only available on modern hardware and therefore is not as widely deployed.
+It provides stronger security than TKIP.

 EAP (Extensible Authentication Protocol)EAP is an authentication framework that supports a number of authentication mechanisms (or EAP methods).
 It facilitates the exchange of authentication data betwween a client and an authentication server.
 There are many EAP methods, including EAP-TLS (authentication via client certificate over a TLS tunnel), EAP-TTLS (authentication via something other than a client certificate, over a TLS tunnel), PEAP (similar to EAP-TTLS), EAP-SIM (authentication via a SIM card), etc.